Thorness Bay, Cowes, Isle of Wight

-Thorness Bay is an 86.2 hectare site of special scientific interest which is located to the west of Cowes.
-It is approached via the Park Resorts site which is access on the road that runs between Cowes and Shalfleet.
-Enter the site and find a place to park and then follow the foot path to the beach.
+Thorness Bay is an 86.2-hectare site of special scientific interest which is located to the west of Cowes.
+It is approached via the Park Resorts site which is accessible on the road that runs between Cowes and Shalfleet.
+Enter the site and find a place to park and then follow the footpath to the beach.

 The site was notified in 1966 for both its biological and geological features.
 The bay stretches about 3 km from Salt Mead Ledge in the west to Gurnard Head to the east.
 It is a pebbly beach, but the views across the Solent are lovely.
 There is plenty of wildlife and it also a great place to go cockling at low tide.